CNNVBlackBelts/JumpingGame/README.md

 Now we are going to create our main character.
 Open ``||sprites:Sprites||`` and drag the ``||variables:set [mySprite] to||`` block to the bottom of the ``||loops: on start||`` container.

-Click the grey oval and select the ninja picture under **My Assets**.
+Click the grey oval and select any sprite in the **Gallery**.
 Feel free to change this sprite and make it your own.

 Make sure to change the name of your sprite by clicking on **mySprite** and pressing **Rename variable**.
 Change the name to Ninja, or something else if you'd like.
 Just remember what you chose.